Capillary/ecom-api-document/source/includes/_groups.md

 ## Get All Groups of the Merchant

-Retrieves all the customer groups created for the merchant.
+Retrieves all customer groups of the merchant.